 – Make sure you try mango sticky rice somewhere!!!
 You shouldn’t pay more than 60 baht ($1.80)

 Definitely not my favorite experience.
 The traffic is horrible and some of the taxis will try to scam you – Make sure they put their meter on.
-We were only there for a short amount of time, so I’ll have to give it another go around next time.
+We were only there for a short amount of time, so I’ll have to give it another go-around next time.

 Airbnb: it was kind of hard to find, but it was super cute and in a local Thai neighborhood that was walking distance to Khao San Road and the Grand Palace.
-There were also a whole bunch of food stalls right around the corner to our place.
+There were also a whole bunch of food stalls right around the corner of our place.
 We paid $29 per night.
 Get $40 off your first trip

 Things to Do